-Our 11 significant trans-eQTL hotspots for B. cinerea range from 22 to 129 linked genes, with minimal overlap to expression modulation in A. thaliana (a maximum of 56 genes).
-These hotspots are dispersed across the genome, at least 0.1 Mb apart and across 9 chromosomes (Figure N7).
-The 11 significant cross-species trans-eQTL hotspots for A. thaliana are also dispersed across the genome of B. cinerea, covering 8 chromosomes with at least 0.1 Mb between hotspots (Figure N7).
-These range from 114 to 634 linked A. thaliana transcripts, with very low overlap with B. cinerea transcripts (a maximum of 3 genes).

-The other typical predominant pattern in eQTL studies is the presence of hotspots, whereby variation in numerous transcripts links to specific loci.
+While cis-effects are difficult to identify, there was a strong signature of SNPs that appeared to effect more transcripts than expected by chance, trans-eQTL hotspots (Figure N2).
 These are considered positions where there is a causal polymorphism that influences the regulation of numerous genes in trans, i.e. a trans-eQTL hotspot.
 In this dataset, we can extend this analysis to look for trans-eQTL hotspots that extend beyond B. cinerea and influence the expression of genes in the host, A. thaliana.
-To conduct a conservative search and to simplify the analysis, we focused on solely the single most-significant SNP (i.e. strongest evidence) that is linked to a given transcript.
-Taking these top SNPs for all the B. cinerea and A. thaliana transcripts, we queried for hotspots per transcriptome (Figure N6).
-By permuting the SNP positions, we identified maximum permuted hotspot sizes for B. cinerea as 11 genes, and 80 genes for A. thaliana.
+We queried for hotspots in both the B. cinerea and A. thaliana transcriptome by using the top SNP per transcript (Figure N6).
+By permuting the SNP positions, we identified maximum permuted hotspots as SNP associated with 11 B. cinerea transcripts or 80 A. thaliana transcripts.
 For further analysis of hotspots, we utilized a conservative threshold of 20 linked transcripts for B. cinerea and 150 transcripts for A. thaliana.
-This analysis identified 13 SNPs as potential trans-eQTL hotspots for the B. cinerea transcriptome and 12 SNPs as potential cross-species trans-eQTL hotSNPs influencing the A. thaliana transcriptome (Figure N6, Figure N7).
-The trans-eQTL hotSNPs are spread throughout the genome, present on all chromosomes except 7, 11, 14, 15 (Figure N6, Table N1).
+This analysis identified 13 SNPs as potential trans-eQTL hotspots for the B. cinerea transcriptome and 12 SNPs as potential cross-species trans-eQTL influencing the A. thaliana transcriptome (Figure N6, Figure N7).
+The trans-eQTL hotspots are spread throughout the genome (Figure N6, Table N1).

-One possibility is that a trans-eQTL hotSNP for B. cinerea transcripts may control virulence pathways and thus cause an associated trans-eQTL hotSNP in the A. thaliana response.
-However, we found no significant overlap in eQTL hotspots across the two genomes; hotSNPs targeting B. cinerea gene expression linked to 0 to 56 transcripts in A. thaliana, and hotSNPs targeting A. thaliana gene expression linked to 0 to 3 B. cinerea transcripts.
-To test the dependency of these results on using solely the top SNP, we repeated the full analysis by selecting the top 10 SNPs per transcript.
+The benefit of a co-transcriptome is that it should be possible to map how polymorphisms cause effects in the pathogen and this transmits to an altered transcriptome in the host.
+This would suggest that a trans-eQTL hotSNP for B. cinerea transcripts may control virulence pathways and thus cause an associated trans-eQTL hotSNP in the A. thaliana response.
+However, we found no overlap in eQTL hotspots across the two transcriptomes; hotSNPs targeting B. cinerea gene expression linked to 0 to 56 transcripts in A. thaliana, and hotSNPs targeting A. thaliana gene expression linked to 0 to 3 B. cinerea transcripts.
+All values that are below the permutation threshold.
+To test if this is caused by using solely the top SNP per transcript, we repeated the full analysis by selecting the top 10 SNPs per transcript.
 This again identified a limited number of trans-eQTL hotSNPs with little overlap between the two species’ transcriptomes (Table SX1; Figure SX3).
-This suggests that the pathogen’s influence on the host’s transcriptome is not solely limited to major interactions between trans-eQTL hotSNPs but can involve more limited changes in the pathogen that are magnified in the host’s response.
+This suggests that the pathogen’s influence on the host’s transcriptome is not solely limited to major interactions between trans-eQTL hotSNPs but can involve narrower changes in the pathogen that are magnified in the host’s response.

 Annotation of hotSNPs and eQTL hotspot targets